Four Corners Regeneration Project

 Project Information:

-Four Corners Regeneration Project is a Human-Induced Regeneration (HIR) project located at the "Four Corners" sheep station, approximately 10km south of Nymagee and 100km southeast of Cobar in central New South Wales.
-Registered in March 2023, the project covers a significant area of 8,479 hectares within the Cobar Shire Council region.
+The Four Corners Regeneration Project is a Human-Induced Regeneration (HIR) project located at "Four Corners" station, approximately 10 kilometers south of the township of Nymagee and 100 kilometers south of Cobar in Central West New South Wales.
+Registered in March 2023, the project covers 8,479 hectares, occupying the vast majority of the 23,000-acre property.